Jochen Liedtke: Post grad

 This led to a complete family of microkernels, with many independent implementations of the same principles.

 Liedtke also worked on computer architecture, inventing guarded page tables as a means to implement a sparsely-mapped 64-bit address space.
-In 1996, Liedtke completed a PhD on guarded page tables at the Technical University of Berlin.
+In 1996, Liedtke completed a PhD on guarded page tables at Technische Universität Berlin.

 In the same year he joined the Thomas J. Watson Research Center, where he continued to work on L4, referred to as “Lava Nucleus” (LN) to avoid negative connotations with previously unsuccessful microkernels, such as the one used in Workplace OS.
 The main project during his IBM time was the Saw Mill project, which attempted to turn Linux into an L4-based multi-server OS.

 In April 1999, he took up the System Architecture Chair at the University of Karlsruhe.
 There, he continued to collaborate with IBM on Saw Mill, but at the same time worked on a new generation of L4 (version 4).
 Several experimental kernels were developed during that time, including Hazelnut, the first L4 kernel that was ported (in contrast to re-implemented) to a different architecture (from x86 to ARM).
 Work on the new version was completed after his death by Liedtke's students Volkmar Uhlig, Uwe Dannowski, and Espen Skoglund.
 It was released under the name Pistachio in 2002.

-On Sunday June 10, 2001, he died unexpectedly at Frankfurt Airport while returning from SOSP'01 program committee meeting in Chateau Lake Louise, having being ill earlier in the year and undergone two surgeries (the conference proceedings were dedicated to his memory).
+On Sunday June 10, 2001, he died unexpectedly at Frankfurt Airport while returning from SOSP'01 program committee meeting in Chateau Lake Louise, having been ill earlier in the year and undergone two surgeries (the conference proceedings were dedicated to his memory).
 He is survived by his wife Adelheid.